yaacov/pycon-2025/README.md

 ### Chapter 3: Teaching Your AI About Your Business

-Build a sophisticated Retrieval-Augmented Generation (RAG) system that gives your AI access to private knowledge bases.
+Build a Retrieval-Augmented Generation (RAG) system that gives your AI access to domain specific knowledge.

 **Key Topics:**
-- Advanced RAG architecture and components
+- RAG architecture and components
 - Vector databases and semantic search
-- Production-grade error handling
-- Scaling strategies for enterprise deployment
-- Security and compliance considerations

-**Deliverable:** Complete private AI system with custom knowledge
+**Deliverable:** Complete private AI system with access to buisness knowledge

 ## Hardware Requirements